thinqhub/.github/profile/README.md

   <img src="./transparent.png" />
 </p>

-# Welcome to Nexthinq®
+# Welcome to ThinqHub®
  Innovation at the Speed 🚀 of Thought

-At Nexthinq®, we are dedicated to delivering cutting-edge software solutions to help businesses thrive in the digital era.
+At ThinqHub®, we are dedicated to delivering cutting-edge software solutions to help businesses thrive in the digital era.
 From startups to enterprises, our expertise in IT consulting, software development, and digital transformation makes us your trusted partner for success.

 ## 🎯 Out Vision